The Physical Basis of Prediction: World Model Formation in Neural Organoids via an LLM-Generated Curriculum: Methods

 Finally, at the conclusion of an experiment, post-hoc molecular analyses can reveal the structural correlates of the observed functional changes.
 Immunohistochemistry can be used to visualize the molecular machinery of plasticity.
 For example, staining for the differential trafficking of AMPA and NMDA receptor subunits can expose changes in synaptic receptor density, a key mechanism underlying the expression of LTP and LTD \citep{malenka2004ltp}.
-Furthermore, using antibodies against plasticity-related phosphorylated proteins, such as pCaMKII or pGluA1, provides a molecular snapshot of synapses that were recently potentiated, thereby linking task-relevant neural activity to specific structural modifications \citep{heo2023experience}.
+This can be complemented by staining for presynaptic (e.g., Synapsin-1) and postsynaptic (e.g., PSD-95) markers to quantify changes in synapse density \citep{Yakoub2019}, general cell-type markers (e.g., MAP2 for neurons, GFAP for astrocytes) to assess culture health, and activity-dependent immediate early genes like c-Fos to identify the specific neuronal ensembles that were recently active \citep{heo2023experience}.
 By integrating these electrophysiological, optical, and molecular benchmarks, we can construct a comprehensive portrait of learning that bridges behavioral performance with the fundamental principles of neural adaptation, offering a ground-truth look into the learned world model.